Colloquium: Spintronics in graphene and other two-dimensional materials: State of the art in graphene spintronics

 Graphene placed on top of a TMDC forms a very appealing heterostructure from the point of view of spintronics.
 The Dirac cone lies within the gap of the transition-metal dichalcogenide, so the low-energy $\pi$-bands preserve their identity while acquiring a remarkably large spin-orbit coupling by proximity with the heavy atoms in the second layer \cite{Kalomi_etal,Gmitra_etal_2016,Wang_etalPRX}.
 The dispersion is well described by \cite{gmitra_graphene_2015,Alsharari_etal,Kochan_etal_2017}

 Compared to Eq.~\eqref{eq:Dirac}, two new terms appear in this Hamiltonian: the staggered potential $\Delta_{st}$, which opens a trivial gap in the spectrum, and the last term in the second line of Eq.~\eqref{eq:graphene/TMDC}, which removes the spin degeneracy of the bands.
 Both terms reflect that the symmetry of graphene is effectively reduced down to $C_{3v}$ due to the interaction with the underlying TMDC system.
-The model can be generalized to describe heterostructures with bilayer graphene, for which the induced spin-orbit coupling can be tuned by applying a perpendicular electric field \cite{Khoo_etal,Gmitra_Fabian_2017}.
+The model can be generalized to describe heterostructures with bilayer graphene, for which the induced spin-orbit coupling can be tuned by applying a perpendicular electric field \cite{Khoo_etal,Gmitra_Fabian_2017}. {\purple Such tunability makes bilayer graphene on WSe$_2$ an efficient field-effect spin-orbit valve \cite{Gmitra_Fabian_2017}.}

 Two distinctive band dispersions arise from this model, as represented in Fig.~\ref{fig:heterostructures}.
 In the first case (a) the staggered potential dominates over the induced spin-orbit coupling, whereas in the second (b) the spin-orbit coupling produces a band inversion.
 This second case is expected to occur for the heaviest atomic species in the second layer (namely, W and Se).
 The band inversion resembles a time-reversal symmetric version of the quantum anomalous Hall effect proposed in graphene interacting with a heavy magnet \cite{Qiao_etal_I,Qiao_etal_II}, where the term parametrized by $\lambda$ can be interpreted as a valley-dependent exchange coupling.
 However, this band inversion does not correspond to a topological state, like in the idealized case of pristine graphene (Fig.~\ref{fig:qshe}): in general, two (instead of one) pairs of sub-gap helical modes connected by time-reversal symmetry appear at the boundaries of the system \cite{Yang_etal2D}.
 Backscattering between states belonging to different Kramers doublets (in a zig-zag ribbon, one pair around the projected $K$ and $K'$ points and the other at $M$) is only precluded by crystalline symmetries, which are removed by generic disorder.
 Moreover, the edges states are completely absent in armchair ribbons.